Essential Drawing Supplies for Precision Work

 Establishing Your Drawing Foundation for Symmetrical Objects

 Drawing symmetrical objects like an hourglass requires a simple foundation.
 Start with a light vertical center‑line on your page.
 This line is your guide for perfect symmetry.
 All other shapes will mirror themselves on either side of this line.
 Keep your initial marks faint so they are easy to adjust or erase later.
-This foundational step makes the entire process of how to draw an hourglass smoother and more accurate.
+This foundational step makes the entire process of how to draw an hourglass smoother and more accurate, capturing the essence of telling time.

 1. Draw the Vertical Center Guide Line for Symmetry